adriancobon/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What problem does the context API help solve?

-    It solves the problem of passing down props from parent to component by providing a provider and consumer situation that can pass the props to each other.
+    The contex API allows us to centralize the state in its own store, away from the user interface portfions of the application.

-2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+1. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-    Actions are subroutines that tell the reducer how to update the state of the application.
-These actions are created by the action creators.
-The store is the single source of truth because it is the management center for state with the help of the reducers.
+    - Actions: Specified by the developer and made by the user.
+They are dispatched to various areas of the application.

+    - Reducers: Take actions and return responses.

+    - Store: This contains the state and reducers and helps centralize the application's dynamic behavior.
+The store is known as the "beacon of truth" because it contains all behavior put into the program in one place.

-3. What is the difference between Application state and Component state?
+1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

-Application state refers to the overall application data and the component state refers to the data that a particular component uses directly.
+    Application state, otherwise known as the global state, dictates total app behavior.
+Likewise, component state is limited to a specific component.
+So you will need to decide if the state needs to be availble throughout the application or just that one component.

-4. Describe `redux-thunk`, what does it allow us to do?
+1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-Thunk is middleware that allows you to write action creators that return a function instead of on action.
-The thunk can be used to delay the dispatch of an action or to dispatch only if certain conditions are met.
+    Redux-thunk serves as middleware expanding redux's ability to perform asynchronous actions.

-5. What is your favorite state management system you've learned and this sprint?
+1. What is your favorite state management system you've learned and this sprint?
 Please explain why!

-Redux is because of the simplicity of how it manages state from the single source of truth.
-The store handles the state globally.
+    Redux, it simplifies UI development while also providing additional complexity that is useful when developing applications.